Getting alcohol or drug addiction treatment help, that meets your needs near Birchgrove can be challenging...but help *is* available.

 This initial detox period, along with the history of addiction of the individual, can vary in length from one person to another, depending on frequency, recency, and amount of use.

-Upon completing your detox, you’ll be in the safe hands of the clinicians who will guide you through the therapeutic process.
+After initial drug detox or alcohol detox is complete, the clinical team will invite you to begin taking part in therapeutic sessions.
 The best way to proceed here may be group sessions or on an individual counselling basis, or both, as a means to unlock the reasons for your original addiction.